Fenr1er/dragonball_game/README.md

 ## Controls

+- Use the mouse to select abilities and targets
-- [List the controls or keybindings for your game]
+- [Add any other controls or keybindings for your game]

 ## Screenshots

 ![Screenshot 1](/path/to/screenshot1.png)
 ![Screenshot 2](/path/to/screenshot2.png)

-## Contributing

-Contributions are welcome!
-If you'd like to contribute to Dragonball Game, please follow these guidelines:

-1. Fork the repository
-2. Create a new branch: `git checkout -b feature/your-feature`
-3. Make your changes and commit them: `git commit -m 'Add your feature'`
-4. Push to the branch: `git push origin feature/your-feature`
-5. Submit a pull request

 ## License